csb324/eleventy-obsidian-ninareth/notes/People/Arkhosian Politics/Ellinev Del.md

 Younger middle aged, tall half-elven woman.
 Pale with dark brown hair normally worn in a messy bun with her googles kept on her head and spectacles in her pocket.
 Wears a stained smock, and carries fine tools.

-Has been vocally leading the response to the recent [[Jalantar]] [[The Providers]] headquarters bombing.
+Has been vocally leading the response to the recent [[Jalantar]] [[The Providers]] headquarters [[Mysterious Explosions|bombing]].
 Says they are part of a larger pattern, and informed us of a new one at the personal residence of [[The Guardians]] Delegate Mufastel.
 Is suspicous because the [[Zalevi Embassy Break-in]] bombing did not fit the pattern: non-Jalantar related, non-political party, and the only one where people were harmed.

 Appears to be an artificer, says that all of her work is funded by and done on the behest of the [[Jalantar]] government.